 It may be touristy to the locals, but Llanes looked like any beach town in southern Spain on your average Sunday afternoon.

 Where to Stay in Asturias

 Finally, we arrived ready to relax at our hotel, Posada del Valle.
-Recommended by Kaley of Y Mucho Mas, it looked like the perfect place to spend a couple of nights.
+Recommended by my friend Kaley, it looked like the perfect place to spend a couple of nights.
 A renovated priest’s house in the middle of the mountains, this place was restored with charm and is now run as an eco-hotel and organic farm by British couple Joann and Nigel Burch.